doe300/VC4CL-Jenkins/README.md

   * clang-3.9, llvm-3.9 (for the CI packages, other versions might be required for locally build packages)
   * ssh (also properly configured, for the Jenkins slave agent)
   * opencl-c-headers, ocl-icd-opencl-dev
-  * grep, cat, tee, sed
+  * grep, cat, tee, perl

 ### Jenkins Job configuration